 Over the years, this tumultuous relationship persisted, but today, Canada is one of the most respectful countries in the world when it comes to indigenous rights.
 In 1985, the Indian Act was amended to end discriminatory provisions present in previous versions, and in 2008, then- Prime Minister Stephen Harper offered a formal apology for the residential school system which removed First Nations, Inuit and Metis children from their cultures.
 This willingness to confront the more uncomfortable aspects of history is what makes Canada such a progressive nation – and this attitude is continued in the Canada 150+ celebrations, which celebrate the longer history of First Nations culture.

 This forward-thinking attitude has also manifested itself in science and technology, nurturing several brilliant minds who have invented some of the most important products and practices in the world.

-From the invention of lacrosse by First Nations communities many hundreds of years ago to the invention of lightbulb technology in 1874 by Henry Woodward and Mathew Evans, life as we know it would not be the same without Canada’s pioneering discoveries.
+From the invention of lacrosse by First Nations communities many hundreds of years ago to the invention of telephone technology in 1874 by Alexander Graham Bell, life as we know it would not be the same without Canada’s pioneering discoveries.